rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 >Date of publication: <CITE>MDCXIII [1613, i.e. 1693]</CITE>
 >Note on publication statement: <CITE>Corrected imprint date from Wing</CITE>
->(*Comment:* A separate note is used to provide a full citation for the reference to the published description)
+>(*Comment*: A separate note is used to provide a full citation for the reference to the published description)

 >Example:
 >Date of publication: <CITE>anno Domini MCCCCCXXIX [1529, i.e. 1539]</CITE>